Leesaal/syncvsasync/README.md

 Note: this is a very simple example, and there may be cases where payments could benefit from using both synchronous and asynchronous communication.

+Another example is if you want to perfect an asynchronous fetch for the customers shopping basket.
+You first need to fetch the customers user id, then do a fetch for the basket.
+The basket fetch can be asynchronous but because this fetch requires the user id, the first fetch would need to be completed first and makes more sense to be synchronous.

+...or you could use await but we don't get into that here at the moment.

 ## Why can asynchronous communication not be used with local files?

 Accessing local files needs extra security.